aress31/copy-as-powershell-requests/README.md

 ```

 ### Burp Suite settings
-In the Burp Suite, under the `Extender/Options` tab, click on the `Add` button and load the `copy-as-powershell-requests-all` jarfile located in the `\build\libs` folder.
+In the Burp Suite, under the `Extender/Options` tab, click on the `Add` button and load the `copy-as-powershell-requests-all` jarfile located in the `.\build\libs` folder.

 ## Possible Improvements
 - [ ] Add new features.